Creditors and IRAs and 401(k)s After Death

 If the decedent completed a beneficiary designation form prior to their death but all the named beneficiaries predecease them, one of two things can happen:

 - The IRA or 401(k) account will pass into the decedent's probate estate and become available to pay the decedent's final bills, or

 - The IRA or 401(k) will pass directly to the decedent's heirs-at-law outside probate pursuant to the terms of the IRA or 401(k) custodian's payment policies.
 If this happens, the IRA or 401(k) won't be used to pay the decedent's final bills.

-What Happens if the Decedent Failed to Complete a Beneficiary Designation Form
+If the Decedent Failed to Complete a Beneficiary Designation Form

 If the decedent failed to complete a beneficiary designation form, the same two scenarios can happen.
 Either the IRA or 401(k) will pass into the decedent's probate estate and be available for paying the decedent's final bills, or the IRA or 401(k) will pass directly to the decedent's heirs-at-law, safe from the hands of creditors.

-What Happens If the Decedent's Estate Is the Named Beneficiary
+When the Decedent's Estate Is the Named Beneficiary

-The retirement funds would be used to pay these bills and expenses unless the estate contains adequate cash to otherwise satisfy the debts, such as if the deceased had a life insurance policy with proceeds payable to his estate for just this purpose.
+The retirement funds would be used to pay these bills and expenses unless the estate contains adequate cash to otherwise satisfy the debts, such as if the deceased had a life insurance policy with proceeds payable to their estate for just this purpose.